sowmen/Android-P2P-Chat-Messenger-using-Java-TCP-IP-Socket-Programming/README.md

  - Text messaging

- - File sharing (any type)
+ - File sharing (any type of file including text, raw image, doc, pdf etc.)

  - Image sharing

  - Connect using QR Code Scanner

- - Set background color dynamically with custom color picker
+ - Set background color dynamically with custom color picker.

- - Show image thumbnail in chat
+ - Show image thumbnail in chat.

- - Download shared files and images in your local device
+ - Download and view shared files and images in your local device

+ - Dynamic online or offline status update of opposite user.

+ - Chat is saved upon exit or going out of scope automatically.
+Manual saving not necessary.
+The history is loaded from memory using "Username+IP Address+Port" of the user.
+Change in either of these values will be detected as a different user.

+ - Chat is loaded dynamically to save memory consumption.
+Instead of loading entire message history at once, as the user scrolls up to see history, previous messages are loaded dynamically.

 ## Demo